-- Students are better prepared for the independent learning environment of college and/or university already using innovation for teaching and learning - Students have access to a greater range of programming options as well as the opportunity to pursue other interests, and/or augment their regular program. - Students develop better time management and organizational skills, because of access to online learning. - Students are able to go through lessons as often as they wish because course material is always available. - Students can receive more individualized attention and feedback in a virtual environment.
+- Students are better prepared for the independent learning environment of college and/or university already using innovation for teaching and learning - Students develop better time management and organizational skills, because of access to online learning. - Students are able to go through lessons as often as they wish because course material is usually available.